mertefekurt/mertefekurt/README.md

 Hi, I'm Mert Efe Kurt 👋
 I'm a **Software Developer** passionate about building efficient, secure, and data-driven systems.
-🎓 Management and Information Systems (YBS) student.
+🎓 Management and Information Systems (MIS) student.
 🛡️ I love exploring the intersection of **data, security, and automation.**

 Previously worked on: